+NOTE 5: The DNS handling rules are flexible, e.g. instead of step 11 as described, SMF could have already

 12. The EASDF responds with Neasdf_DNSContext_Update Response.

 13. The EASDF handles the DNS Query message received from the UE as the following: